What are Cataracts?

 Cataract surgeons at Wang Vision Institute are equipped for detecting and treating this condition in the early stages and in supporting patients with advanced symptoms.
 Reach out to our Nashville, TN, facility today to plan an evaluation and find out how we could help you get in control of your cataracts.

 The typical first symptom of cataracts is increasingly foggy eyesight that isn’t helped by a patient’s current glasses prescription.
 Many patients start to notice they need brighter light in order to read.
 Additional sight-related symptoms might include poor night vision, a sudden increase in glare or halos, and vision with a general yellowish tone.
 Cataracts aren’t painful and generally develop over a period of time before they result in any vision issues.
-In the majority of people, the condition may begin its onset somewhere between 40 – 50 years of age; however, many patients don’t experience any symptoms prior to reaching their 60s.
+In the majority of people, the condition may begin its onset somewhere around 50 years of age; however, many patients don’t experience any symptoms prior to reaching their 60s.

 A cataract is the result of aging and the natural breakdown of the proteins that make up the lens of the eye.
 This degradation occurs in all people, but there are additional behavioral and medical issues that might speed up the condition.
-Lifestyle issues, for example, like smoking cigarettes, excessive drinking, and prolonged exposure to the sun, have been shown to correspond with cataracts, as well as certain medical conditions (including diabetes mellitus and hypertension).
+Lifestyle issues, for example, smoking cigarettes, excessive drinking, and prolonged exposure to the sun, have been shown to correspond with cataracts, as well as certain medical conditions (including diabetes mellitus and hypertension).
 Additional factors that can worsen the process include: